dina-auto/sogeti/README.md

    - 1. Clone the repository to your local machine:
    - 2. Open the project in Eclipse IDE.
    - 3. Ensure that the required dependencies are resolved by running Maven's clean and install goals
-   - 4.Open the TestRunner.java class located at src/test/java/runner/TestRunner.java
+   - 4. Open the TestRunner.java class located at src/test/java/runner/TestRunner.java
    - 5. Right-click on the class and select "Run as" > "JUnit Test".
 The automation suite will now run, and you can view the test execution results in the IDE's JUnit runner.